Pylons/akhet/docs/index.rst

-.. [#] The term "scaffold" has replaced "application template" and "paster template" to avoid confusion with HTML templates.
+.. [#] The term "scaffold" is the same as "application template", "paster template", and "skeleton".
+Pyramid has standardized on the term "scaffold" to avoid confusion with HTML templates.

 .. _Pyramid: http://docs.pylonshq.com/pyramid/dev/